Lesotho; Makhangoa Community Camp

 World class fly fishing for wild rainbow trout, brown trout and smallmouth yellowfish

-Makhangoa Community Camp, in the Kingdom of Lesotho, is the first of its kind in this remote area of Southern Africa, an ecotourism project with a direct influence with the local community.
+Makhangoa Community Camp, in the Kingdom of Lesotho, is the first of its kind in this remote area of Southern Africa, an ecotourism project which employs over 50 individuals from the local community.
 Whether you are trekking for wild trout, spending the nights under a blanket of brilliant stars, or staying in camp walking the crystal clear river sight fishing drys to yellows, Lesotho is an unforgettable destination.

 World class fly fishing in the heart of Lesotho for yellowfish, rainbow and brown trout

 During cooler periods, the trout become active and anglers have the chance to target rainbow trout and brown trout throughout the system.
 Fishing is predominantly sight fishing with dry flies, though nymphing is required if water temperatures drop.
-Both Brown and rainbow trout were first introduced to the Lesotho Rivers in the late 1800’s.
+Both brown and rainbow trout were introduced to the Lesotho rivers in the late 1800s.
 They have since called this mountainous kingdom their home, taking hold in most of the highland rivers and streams.

 Remote, beautiful Makhangoa Community Camp, built to mirror a traditional Basotho homestead